 Weak passwords won't be accepted.
 A password is considered weak if it's a commonly used password such as password1 or includes repetitive or sequential characters—for example, aaaabbbb or 1234abcd.

-Use the Set enterprise login button to set up enterprise logins if you want members to sign in to ArcGIS using the same logins they use to access your enterprise information systems.
-See this video for the advantages of using enterprise logins.
+Use the New SAML login button to configure SAML logins if you want members to sign in to ArcGIS using your organization's existing SAML identity provider.

-You can also allow organization members to sign up for and sign in to ArcGIS using the logins they use with social networks such as Facebook, Google, or GitHub.
-Under Social, turn on the toggle buttons for the social networks you want to enable.
+You can also allow organization members to sign up for and sign in to ArcGIS using the logins they use with social networks such as Facebook, Google, GitHub, and Apple.
+To enable social logins, turn on the Social logins toggle button, and turn on the toggle buttons for the social networks you want to enable.

 If you enable multifactor authentication for your organization, you must designate at least two administrators who will receive email requests to disable multifactor authentication as needed on member accounts.
 ArcGIS Online sends emails on behalf of members who request help with multifactor authentication through the Having trouble signing in with your code? link (on the page where the member is asked to enter the authentication code).
 At least two administrators are required to ensure that at least one will be available to help members with any multifactor authentication issues.

 Multifactor authentication works with ArcGIS accounts in Esri apps that support OAuth 2.0.
 This includes the ArcGIS Online website, ArcGIS Desktop 10.2.1 and later, ArcGIS apps, My Esri, and apps in ArcGIS Marketplace.
 In ArcGIS Desktop 10.2.1 and later, multifactor authentication can be used to connect to ArcGIS Online services from the ready-to-use services node in the catalog window.